-Our Lady's Catholic College understands that when an allegation is made against a member of staff, set procedures must be followed.
+Our Lady's Catholic College understands that when an allegation is made against a member of staff and volunteers, set procedures must be followed.
 We therefore ensure that:

-- all staff are aware of the requirement to, and process of referring allegations against staff to the headteacher - all staff are aware of the requirement to, and process of referring allegations against the headteacher to the nominated Governor - The headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - LSCB procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - All staff remember that the welfare of the child is paramount and that they have a duty to inform the DSL if any adult's conduct gives cause for concern - All concerns of poor practice or possible child abuse by colleagues should be reported to the headteacher. - Complaints about the headteacher should be reported to the Chair of Governors - All staff are aware of the school's Whistleblowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place
+- all staff and volunteers are aware of the requirement to, and process of referring allegations against staff to the headteacher - all staff and volunteers are aware of the requirement to, and process of referring allegations against the headteacher to the nominated Governor - The headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - LSCB procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - All staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform the DSL if any adult's conduct gives cause for concern - All concerns of poor practice or possible child abuse by staff and volunteers should be reported to the headteacher. - Complaints about the headteacher should be reported to the Chair of Governors - All staff are aware of the school's Whistleblowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place